michhar/pytorch-azure-vm/README.md

 It does the following:

-- Install PyTorch 1.0 into an environment on the DSVM
+- Install PyTorch 1.0 and 0.3.1 into a conda environment on the DSVM
 - Installs the environment as a kernel for jupyter notebooks so that the notebooks can be run.
 - Makes sure that permissions are appropriate to the admin user.